Leadership

 He concluded his Army service at the United States Military Academy where he taught International Relations and Counterterrorism and served as the Superintendent’s Director of Strategic Communications.
 Following military retirement, he began consulting in the national defense and security sector while co-founding a start-up focused on geostrategic risk and leadership advisory.

-He holds a B.S. in Geography and Environmental Engineering from the United States Military Academy, West Point, and a M.A. in International Relations and International Economics from the Johns Hopkins University School of Advanced International Studies (SAIS) by way of the General Wayne A. Downing Scholarship Program.
-He currently advises and consults widely on areas of national defense, leadership culture, safety culture, and performance.
-He resides at West Point, New York with his family.
+Josh earned a Bachelor of Science in Geography and Environmental Engineering from the United States Military Academy at West Point, and a Master of Arts in International Relations and International Economics from the Johns Hopkins University's School of Advanced International Studies (SAIS) through the General Wayne A. Downing Scholarship Program.